jexxa-projects/Jexxa/tutorials/TimeService/README.md

 *   Public static factory method that gets no parameters and returns the type of the driving adapter
 *   Public static factory method with a single `Properties` parameter and returns the type of the requested driving adapter

+Since our driven adapter does not need/support any configuration parameter, we can uses Java's default constructor.

 ```java
 public class ConsoleTimePublisher implements ITimePublisher